DavidDock/bodyweight-home-fitness/README.md

     * In the exercise page I changed a section element to a div as the section didnt have a heading.
     * In the contact response page I changed a section element to a div as the section didnt have a heading.  <br>
 * Following Lighthouse tests it suggested three changes to incease my lighthouse best practice score to 100 on all 6 pages.
     * The nav bar buttons should be larger.
-So I incesase their size to fix issue.
+So I incesased their size to fix issue.
     * My list structure on my links section needed improvement.
-So I deleted the br attributes and addd padding instead which fixed the issue.
+So I deleted the br attributes and added padding instead which fixed the issue.
     * Another suggestion was to add a better link description for my link to a youtube workout video.
-So I improved the description link words.  <br>
+So I improved the description link.  <br>
+* My lighthouse performance scores initally were a bit lower and flagged up a couple of things I could change.
+    * It was sugested to compress image sizes.
+I did this on [https://tinypng.com/](https://tinypng.com/) to all of my images but the lighthouse suggestion still flagged up so I converted them to webp files using [https://www.birme.net/?auto_width=true&image_format=webp](https://www.birme.net/?auto_width=true&image_format=webp).
+This improved my scores.
+    * My images did not have implicit widths and heights which also effected the performance score so I added into the html the width and height of each image.
+This fixed the issue.
+    * It was also suggested that I minimised the css.
+I cleaned the css up to make it more efficient.
 * Following the HTML validator testing I made three changes to make sure it passed.
-    * I needed to ad a p element in the motivation page which I previusely missed.
+    * I needed to add a p element in the motivation page which I previusely missed.
     * In the exercise page I changed a section element to a div as the section didnt have a heading.
     * In the contact response page I changed a section element to a div as the section didnt have a heading.  <br>
 * My mentor noticed the following issues.
     * That the buttons on the nav bar and form changed in size upon hover.
 This was a style choice by me but it was pointed out that this was not best practice so I ammended the hover style rules to fix the issue.
-    * The text using the teko family font appeared to flash upon reloading the pages.
+    * The text using the teko font family appeared to flash upon reloading the pages.
 This is a common issue called 'fouc' where the browsers default font styles are shown prior to loading the google font url.
 I changed the font display attribute to block to give the font face a short block period so this 'flashing' is less likely to occur.